Skip to main content

 are then treated the same.

 3.4.
-Inconsistent time-offset/Time-Zone Information
+Inconsistent time-offset and Time Zone Information

-An RFC 3339 timestamp can contain a time-offset value that indicates
+An [RFC3339] timestamp can contain a time-offset value that indicates

 the offset between local time and UTC (see Section 4 of [RFC3339],